SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - [ ] Reconcile frame configuration and encoder decision policy with the reference before isolated pruning changes.
 - [ ] Implement missing tools and complete reference, partition, motion, transform, coefficient, and winner decisions.
 - [ ] Compare separately encoded results from identical source samples with explicitly reconciled settings.
-  Report maximum absolute error and counts exceeding one for every decoded output component and every frame.
+  Report maximum absolute error and counts exceeding one for every component and every frame.
-  The acceptance limit is one component unit per sample; PSNR and average error cannot replace it.
+  Encoder parity permits at most one component unit per sample; PSNR and average error cannot replace it.
+- [ ] Verify byte-exact decoder output against the reference for identical bitstreams and reconciled output conversion.
+  Report maximum error and counts of differing samples and bytes.
+Every count and maximum error must be zero.
 - [ ] Verify each final relevant edit with focused serialized Release .NET 11 Visual Studio VSTest and independent native production-output checks.
 Compilation and component tests do not close codec completeness.
 - [ ] Run equivalent end-to-end benchmarks only after the relevant source comparison justifies the next change.